 Services are time.
-You’re selling your time to complete X. How are you going to efficiently use your time?
+You’re selling your time to complete X. How will you efficiently use that time?
 What steps or milestones will you need to complete?
 Can you create a template that will work for most projects, or will the workflow change depending on certain factors?
 Take the time to foresee and brainstorm a detailed workflow complete with stages, tasks, and contingencies for overcoming potential hurdles, and do so before contracting a project.

-Failure to establish a workflow before starting a project is a major cause behind an unprofessional impression.
+Failure to establish a workflow before starting a project is a major cause of an unprofessional impression.
 It can make you appear unreliable, inexperienced, and amateur.

-The maintenance a product requires can range from keeping inventory to making updates.
+The maintenance a product requires can range from keeping inventory to making updates to the product.
 It also includes customer service.
 How will you handle a customer who wants a return or has a problem?
-How will you resolve issues promptly and professionally so even the customer who is dissatisfied can’t find fault with your business ethics?
+How will you resolve issues promptly and professionally so even the dissatisfied customer won’t find justified fault with your business and ethics?

-Failing to create a product production and maintenance workflow can make you look like a fly-by-night scam (or hack author).
-Don’t risk it, establish a workflow now.
+Failing to create a product production and maintenance workflow can make you look like a fly-by-night scam (or hack).
+Don’t risk it, establish a workflow first.

 A Workflow Includes Creating Policies & Procedures

-I cannot stress the importance of establishing policies and procedures, especially if you’re a freelance writer.
-Creating them seems like a basic step when you’re working on a startup or creating a small business with multiple employees, but the solo freelancer can easily overlook the need to create a set of policies and procedures.
+I cannot stress the importance of establishing policies and procedures, especially if you’re a freelance writer/editor.
+Creating them seems like a fundamental step when you’re working on a startup or building a small business with multiple employees, but the solo freelancer can easily overlook the need to create a set of policies and procedures.

 - Deposit: Ryan Stewart, a digital marketing expert and freelance writer, said in an article he wrote for The Write Life that it’s important to make getting paid easy.
 One of the first things he itemizes is requiring payment ahead of time.
 You can do this in the form of a deposit.
-Be sure to make the deposit amount worth your time in the event that it’s all you end up being paid.
-While this should be the rarity, requiring an upfront deposit is also a protection against being taken advantage of by people who want to pay pennies on the dollar or score free work.
+Be sure to make the deposit amount worth your time if it’s all you end up being paid.
+While this should be the rarity, requiring an upfront deposit is also a protection against being taken advantage of by people seeking to pay pennies on the dollar or score free work.

 - Contract: Services are best sold using a contract.
 It should clearly itemize what the client is going to get, what you’re going to do, and how/when you’re going to get paid.
 A contract is a legal protection for you and your client.
 It should equally protect both parties’ interests and be reviewed and signed before the project starts.

 - Returns/Dissatisfaction: It’s going to happen at least once.
 A project will go horribly, horribly wrong or you’ll find yourself dealing with an impossible-to-please client.
-Make sure the non-refundable portions of your service were covered in your contract, and then have a policy in place for handling these situations.
+Make sure the non-refundable portions of your services are covered in your contracts and have a policy in place for handling such situations.
 The key is to be reasonable.
-Be willing to work with the client, no matter how much you disagree with them.
+Be willing to work with the client no matter how much you disagree with them.
 At the same time, don’t be afraid to stand your ground when necessary.
-Having clear policies and procedures in place will help you deal with these situations in stride, professionally, and consistently.
+Having clear policies and procedures in place will help you deal with these situations in stride – professionally and consistently.